 Camo at the Capitol provides an opportunity for hunters, anglers, and other conservationists to exercise their public voice.
 Attendees will learn the ins and out’s of the legislative process, including bill creation, tracking, and ultimately its passing (or not passing) into law.
 Those who attend will not only learn the skill necessary for communicating with lawmakers but will also have the opportunity to speak directly with elected officials as they lobby for specific bills affecting the hunting and angling community.

 Gas reimbursements are available for attendees who carpool with at least two Camo at the Capitol attendees.
-There is also a block room rate with the Comfort Inn & Suites at 201 W. Foxfarm Road in Cheyenne.

 We're also looking for additional volunteers!
 If you would like to make a wild game appetizer at the Legislative Reception, contact Jess Johnson at jessijohnson@wyomingwildlife.org